 Neuschwanstein, one of Germany’s most beautiful palaces, is located one hour west of Garmisch-Partenkirchen.
 This is best visited first thing in the morning as it slowly fills up during the day with day trippers from Munich and surrounding towns.

-The castle was smaller than we were expecting, but it was still very impressive.
+The palace was smaller than we were expecting, but it was still very impressive.
 It was built by King Ludwig in the late 1800’s, so it is relatively modern.
 We took the quick, informative tour through the castle (Tyler and Kara hate walking around with tour groups but they did not mind this one).

 The inside of the palace is beautiful.
 There was an ornately decorated throne room, fanciful woodwork and paintings, and splendid views out of the windows.
 King Ludwig did a fabulous job designing this castle.
 Unfortunately for him, he only lived in the castle for 172 days , until he was declared mentally unfit to rule and was removed from power.
 A few days later he and his psychiatrist were found dead in a lake.
 Their cause of death still remains a mystery today.